awakcon1234/BoatRacing/README.md

 - `/boatracing setup help` — lists setup commands
 - `/boatracing setup wand` — gives you the BoatRacing selection tool
 - `/boatracing setup setfinish` — set the finish line region from your current selection
-- `/boatracing setup setpit` — set the pit lane region from your current selection
+- `/boatracing setup setpit` — set the pit area region from your current selection
 - `/boatracing setup addcheckpoint` — add a checkpoint in order (A → B → C …)
 - `/boatracing setup clearcheckpoints` — remove all checkpoints
+- `/boatracing setup addlight` — add the Redstone Lamp you’re looking at as a start light (exactly 5; order left→right)
+- `/boatracing setup clearlights` — remove all start lights
 - `/boatracing setup addstart` — add your current position as a start slot (order matters)
 - `/boatracing setup clearstarts` — remove all start slots
 - `/boatracing setup show` — show a summary of the current track config